mc68-net/sample-t8dev-project/README.md

 Running
 -------

-Once your virtualenv is activated, run `./Test` to test some typical t8dev actions.
-Note that you will need a C compiler and a few common libraries to build a couple of development tools; if these dependencies are missing t8dev should inform you of what to install.
+Once your virtualenv is activated, run `./Test` to demonstrate some typical t8dev actions.
+You will need a C compiler and a few common libraries to build a couple of development tools; if these dependencies are missing t8dev should inform you of what to install.